ThomasRada/The_Cave/README.md

 POSSIBLE ISSUES:
 - Sometimes The_Cave.exe's icon doesn't load properly.
-  - Workaround: Icon can be replaced using [Resource Hacker](http://www.angusj.com/resourcehacker/).
+  - Workaround: Icon (in Art Assets) can be replaced using [Resource Hacker](http://www.angusj.com/resourcehacker/).
     Alternatively, icon reloads itself when Resource Hacker is opened, perhaps out of fear of the repercussions of its insubordination.